davesheinbein/modern_portfolio/README.md

 # **David Sheinbein Portfolio**

 Hey there!
-Welcome to my modern portfolio!
+Welcome to my portfolio!
 I'm David Sheinbein, a Full Stack Developer based in sunny Los Angeles, CA. I'm all about crafting impactful solutions and bringing ideas to life through diverse projects.
 Feel free to dive into my journey, explore my skills, and check out the projects that keep me excited in the world of Full-Stack Software Engineering.

 ![David Sheinbein Banner](https://i.imgur.com/PrrQHTC.jpeg)